Skip to main content

 MCP server for SAP ABAP — offline static analysis, ABAP Cloud readiness, and RAP scaffolding.
 No SAP system.
 No credentials.
 Works on ABAP source wherever your AI agent works: a git checkout, an abapGit export, a code review, CI.

 Built on abaplint (the open-source ABAP parser/linter) and the Model Context Protocol.
-TypeScript, 100% local — the server makes zero network calls and touches no filesystem: sources go in as text, findings come back as structured JSON.
+TypeScript, 100% local — the server makes zero network calls and reads no user files: sources go in as text, findings come back as structured JSON.
+(The released-API list and abaplint's rule data are package-bundled assets that ship inside the install — no network, no user filesystem, at runtime.)

 Why this exists